-The Georgia Legislature, in a 2014 amendment to its usury statute, confirmed that "overdraft" fees "shall not be considered interest."
-Ga.
-Code Ann. § 7-4-2(d).
+The Georgia Legislature, in a 2014 amendment to Georgia's usury statute, confirmed that "overdraft" fees "shall not be considered interest."
+O.C.G.A. § 7-4-2(d).

-The 2014 amendment to Georgia's usury statute clarified-and did not, as the trial court incorrectly held, change (Order at 38)-the statutory definition of "interest."
+The 2014 amendment to Georgia's usury statute clarified, rather than changed, the statutory definition of "interest."
 Indeed, the Georgia Legislature's stated purpose for the amendment was "to clarify that the term 'interest' does not include" overdraft fees.
 2014 Ga.
 Laws 515 (H.B.
 824); see also Ga.
 House Daily Report, 2014 Reg.
 Sess.
 No. 17 (Feb.
-7, 2014) (explaining that the law "clarifies the difference between financial charges and interest" and that "[o]verdraft . . . charges . . . are not to be considered interest").
-The Georgia Legislature "amended the statute to ratify" the "correct interpretation" of interest as excluding overdraft fees, and to "clarify" that this was "the legislative intent" all along; "the law did not change."
+7, 2014) (explaining that the law "clarifies the difference between financial charges and interest" and that "[o]verdraft... charges... are not to be considered interest").
+The Legislature "amended the statute to ratify" the "correct interpretation" of interest as excluding overdraft fees, and to "clarify" that this was "the legislative intent" all along; "the law did not change."
 Blank v.
 Collins, 260 Ga.
 70, 72 (1990) (rejecting argument that amendment clarifying statutory definition changed the law).